timriffe/TwoSex/README.md

 makes that section.
 In the latex chunk where the figure is included you'll (usually) see the name of the script that produced it.

-Defense to be held June 26th UAB, Barcelona.
+Defense is on June 26th, 2013 UAB, Barcelona.
 ---------------------------------------------
 wish me luck